ryanholt/content-model/definitions.md

 ##FACILITY

 A **facility** is any structure or building that offers specific or independent programming and activities.
 It has its own hours of operations and possibly its own staffing and/or a separate point of access.
-Facilities are listed independently on the website as well as part of larger Places.
+Facilities are listed independently on the website as well as part of some area listings.

 ###EXAMPLES INCLUDE:
 - Firearms Range